Wajiha027/Stock-Performance-Analysis/README.md

 # Stock Performance Analysis

 ## Overview
 This project analyzes stock performance data, identifies similar stock behaviors, determines unique patterns, and distinguishes stocks that move together from those that do not.
-The project involves data preprocessing, dimensionality reduction, clustering, and visualization techniques.
+The project involves data preprocessing, dimensionality reduction, clustering, and visualization techniques

 ## Steps Involved